 1) Start an employee walking club.

 Walking is great cardio exercise and can even make your heart stronger over time!
 An employee walking club is great for getting people moving in the morning, at lunch or after work.
-Get remote employees involved by hosting a virtual walk or run on their own time.
+Get remote staff members involved by hosting a virtual walk or run on their own time.
+Improving your employee's health will lead to better success in the long term.

 2) Host yoga sessions or meditation classes.